laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 Next, you should configure the application environment variables that will be needed by Spark in order to access your Paddle account.
 These variables should be placed in your application's `.env` environment file.

 Of course, you should adjust the variable's values to correspond to your own Paddle account's credentials.
-Also make sure to set `PADDLE_SANDBOX` to `true` if you are using Paddle's sandbox environment.
+In addition, you should set the `PADDLE_SANDBOX` variable to `true` if you are using Paddle's sandbox environment.
 Your Paddle API credentials and public key are available in your Paddle account dashboard via the "Developer Tools" section's "Authentication", "Public Key", and "SDK API" panels:

 ```bash
 CASHIER_CURRENCY=USD